 1. Meet the teacher – in person or by an appointment (as above)

-2. If you have met the teacher and you don’t feel that your query or concern has been resolved then make an appointment with Ms Twani (Assistant Headteacher) or Miss Read(Deputy Headteacher)
+2. If you have met the teacher and you don’t feel that your query or concern has been resolved then make an appointment with an assistant headteacher - Miss Hart, Ms Haugh or Mrs Twani.

-3. If you have met with the teacher, Ms Twani or Miss Read and you don’t feel your query or concern has been resolved then make an appointment with Mrs Williams (Headteacher)
+3. If you have met with the teacher, an assistant head and you don’t feel your query or concern has been resolved then make an appointment with Miss Read (Deputy) or Mrs Williams (Headteacher)

 4. An investigation takes time, so please let the school investigate and get back to you.
 If when you re-meet with school staff they haven't undertaken an investigation or after going through steps 1 to 3 and your query or concern hasn't been answered.
 Then the next step is to write your concerns following the school Complaints procedure.